PROJECT INQUIRIES AND ASSIGNMENT:

 Toronto. +1 416 805 1543

 I travel to explore communities and what it means to belong.
 In 2009, while visiting family in Scalpay, a small fishing community in the Outer Hebrides of Scotland, I saw the declining traditions of my ancestors.
 My uncle, a lifelong fisherman, spoke of the disappearance of the herring, his “silver darlings,” and the imminent loss of his vocation.
-It was during this trip I felt connection to my heritage and began a relationship with the coast.
-The following year I decided to travel on the first of many journeys to investigate Canada’s coastline (my new home), to experience its beauty and its harshness, to experience life where where land meets the sea.
-The journey continues.
+It was during that trip I felt a connection to my heritage and began a relationship with the coast.
+The following year I decided to travel on the first of many journeys to investigate Canada’s coastline (my new home), to experience its beauty and its harshness, to experience life where the land meets the sea.

 As a photographer I have been commissioned by publications and institutions around the world.
-Clients include National Geographic, The New York Times, the Canadian Red Cross, The Walrus, DIE ZIET and The Guardian.
+Clients include National Geographic, The New York Times, VQR, the Canadian Red Cross, Outside Magazine, en Route, The Walrus, The Scots Magazine, The Christian Science Monitor, The Globe and Mail, Report on Business, Macleans, The Grid, Canadian Business, DIE ZEIT and The Guardian.

 Take care, Johan.